 Down near the bottom of the screen, you’ll find a setting labeled “Process external messages.”

 We recommend that most users just leave “Process external messages” turned on.
 It gets the best results for the least amount of work.

 As long as this is enabled, ChannelReply will check every ticket in your helpdesk.
 If the email address matches a customer from your Shopify store, we will display that customer’s order info in the ChannelReply app.

-This is recommended because it allows ChannelReply to show data on every single ticket from your Shopify store.
+This is recommended because it allows ChannelReply to show data on virtually every ticket from your Shopify store.
 It works even on messages delivered by other apps or through your preferred customer service email.